Ever worn your new shoes to work and had this happen?

 2. You want to break-in your new shoes ASAP

 The type of leather used and the thickness of the sole will affect the break-in period of leather shoes.
 Without going into the types of leather available, essentially, the thicker the leather the longer the break-in period.
 If you've purchased a pair of shoes from a reputable British manufacture, for example, the shoes will almost always be made from a quality grain leather on the thicker side of the scale.
 It is not uncommon for a pair of quality leather shoes to take up to four weeks to properly break-in.
 Shoe stretchers can be used to dramatically reduce the break-in period.

 3. You have blisters, callouses or sore toenails

 These ailments are sure signs your shoe is not fitting perfectly.
 The shoe may be too tight around the toes, or too narrow across the instep.
 Ignoring these injuries will mean your skin hardens and can even affect your joints.
-This may lead to further complications, such as bunions, corns or ingrown toenails; neither of which are particularly pleasant.
+This may lead to further complications, such as bunions, corns or ingrown toenails; none of which are particularly pleasant.
 A quality shoe stretcher will come with bunion plugs that can be used to alleviate pressure points around the shoe, which in turn promotes good foot health.